 - Expect the cost of winter bags to be significantly more than summer, or three-season options

-- Synthetic materials will often cost less than down alternatives, but will typically weight more and offer less insulation value per pound than down
+- Synthetic materials will often cost less than down alternatives, but will typically weigh more and offer less insulation value per pound than down

 - If exposed to water, untreated down will not maintain its insulating properties like synthetics